john-org/2-react-Intro/readme.md

 export default App;
 ```

 A term you will hear a lot is "composition" or "compose."
-A key feature of React is the composition of components.
+A key feature of React is the composition of reusable components.

 ---

 Create a `components` folder in `src` to hold our components.

-Create a second component `Header.js` in the new components directory:
+Create a new component `Header.js` in the components directory:

 ```js
 import React from "react";